 - 1/2 teaspoon mixed spice

-- Beat butter and sugar to a cream.
+- Beat butter and add sugar gradually.
+Beat to a cream.

-- Bake at 180 degrees celsius (fan-forced) for 12 minutes or until a golden colour.
+- Place trays into oven and bake for 15 minutes or until a golden colour.

 - Allow to cool for about 10 minutes on trays before using a spatula to transfer the biscuits to a cooling rack.